kumar303/react-stub/README.md

   [PropTypes][prop-types] then you'll get an error.
 * If you assign an invalid property value on the stub component you'll see a [PropTypes][prop-types] validation error.
-* If a component forgets to declare a required property on a sub-component, you'll also see a [PropTypes][prop-types] validation error.
+* If a component forgets to declare a required property on a stubbed sub-component, you'll also see a [PropTypes][prop-types] validation error.

 ## Components that use other components